need graphical view of sampling layout

 really don't know what the best solution is at this time.

-#2 Updated by Dan Higgins over 20 years ago
+Updated by Dan Higgins almost 22 years ago

 Morpho will now display image files saved as data in a data package.
 Simply save